ArjanCodes/examples/code_roast_tower_defense/README.md

 - Wildcard tkinter import.
 This also makes it hard to separate things, because when you're moving a class to another file, you have no idea what imports you'll be missing, and you can't search for "tk." or "tkinter." to find them.
 - All classes are in the same file which makes it really hard to refactor.
 - Creating and running the game should be put into a main function.
-- Empty except blocks are really bad, never use this because it hides other errors.
+- Not all monster subclasses are needed

 Other things: